State land reclaimed from grabbers in Nowshera

 NOWSHERA: The district administration on Friday reclaimed four-kanal state land on the Nowshera-Mardan Road after launching an anti-encroachment operation, official sources.

-The sources said AC Talha Zubair launched the operation to retrieve the state land and remove the encroachments in Kotarpaan village in the district.
+The sources said Assistant Commissioner Talha Zubair launched the operation to retrieve the state land and remove the encroachments in Kotarpaan village in the district.

+Nowshera Tehsil Municipal Officer Assad Khan, police and relevant revenue department staff backed the operation which was carried out on the orders of Deputy Commissioner Shahid Ali Khan.

 NOWSHERA: The district administration on Friday reclaimed four-kanal state land on the Nowshera-Mardan Road after launching an anti-encroachment operation, official sources.

-The sources said AC Talha Zubair launched the operation to retrieve the state land and remove the encroachments in Kotarpaan village in the district.
+The sources said Assistant Commissioner Talha Zubair launched the operation to retrieve the state land and remove the encroachments in Kotarpaan village in the district.

+Nowshera Tehsil Municipal Officer Assad Khan, police and relevant revenue department staff backed the operation which was carried out on the orders of Deputy Commissioner Shahid Ali Khan.